On $2$-Selmer groups and quadratic twists of elliptic curves: Application to quadratic twists

 \begin{remark} If $-\frac{\Disc(E)}{N_E}$ is a square then all inert primes lie in the first case of Theorem~\ref{thm:negativetwists} (and the proportion of twists with the same $2$-Selmer group raises to $1/3$, and in the previous Corollary the constant $\alpha$ is doubled).
 This is the case for example if the elliptic curve $E$ is semistable of odd conductor and $\Delta(E)<0$.
 In such case Ogg's formula (\cite{MR952229}) implies that for each prime of (multiplicative) bad reduction the difference between the conductor and the discriminant valuations at an odd prime $p$ equals the number of irreducible components of the Néron model minus one; we claim that hypotheses~\ref{hypo:KF} together with $E$ being semistable implies that such number is always odd, hence the result.
 Note that the $2$-division polynomial of a semistable curve always has a root on the base field, hence (\dag.i) cannot hold.
 The case (\dag.ii) implies that the discriminant of the polynomial has valuation $0$ or $1$ (recall that $p$ is odd), hence there is a unique component.
 Finally, the condition (\dag.iii) implies that the number of components is odd.

-A similar result holds for other elliptic curves where all primes of bad reduction satisfy (\dag.iii), since this implies that the number of irreducible components in the N\'eron model of $E$ is odd. \end{remark} Let $\C_1$ be the set of prime numbers which ramify completely or are totally inert in $A_\Q$, and let $K = \QQ\left(\sqrt{p^\ast}\; : \; p \in \C_1\right)$, an infinite polyquadratic extension. \begin{coro} In the hypotheses of Theorem~\ref{thm:negativetwists}, suppose that $E$ has trivial $2$-Selmer group.
-Then $E(K)$ is finite. \end{coro} \begin{proof} If $P \in E(K)$ is a point of inifite order, then $P$ belongs to a finite polyquadratic subextension $L/\QQ$.
+A similar result holds for other elliptic curves where all primes of bad reduction satisfy that $[E(K):E_0(K)]$ is odd (i.e. condition (\dag.iii) even for $p=2$), since for odd primes the hypothesis implies that the number of irreducible components in the N\'eron model of $E$ is odd and for $p=2$ the result follows from the proof of \cite[Lemma 5.9]{MR3954912}, end of part $(3)$. \end{remark} Let $\C_1$ be the set of prime numbers which ramify completely or are totally inert in $A_\Q$, and let $K = \QQ\left(\sqrt{p^\ast}\; : \; p \in \C_1\right)$, an infinite polyquadratic extension. \begin{coro} In the hypotheses of Theorem~\ref{thm:negativetwists}, suppose that $E$ has trivial $2$-Selmer group.
+Then $E(K)$ is finite. \end{coro} \begin{proof} If $P \in E(K)$ is a point of infinite order, then $P$ belongs to a finite polyquadratic subextension $L/\QQ$.
 Let $A = \Res^L_\QQ E$ be the restriction of scalars, so $E(L) = A(\QQ)$.
 There is an isogeny

 where $\chi$ runs over quadratic characters of $\Gal(L/\QQ)$.
 By Theorems \ref{thm:bound} and ~\ref{thm:negativetwists} all curves $E_\chi$ have trivial $2$-Selmer group, hence $P$ cannot have infinite order.
-To control the points of finite order, let $P \in E(K)_{\text{tors}}$ be a point of finite order, lying in a finite extension $L/\QQ$.
-Note the following: \begin{itemize} \item If $P \in \ker(\phi)$, then $2^rP = 0$, where $2^r = [L:\QQ]$.

-\item The $\chi$-coordinate of the point $\phi(P)$ belongs to $E_\chi(\QQ)_{\text{tors}}$. \end{itemize} Then if $P$ has odd order, its image in some $E_\chi$ is non-zero (by the first property), and is a torsion point in $E_\chi(\QQ)$ (by the second one), hence its order is bounded by Mazur's theorem (\cite[Theorem 7']{MR488287}).
-If $P \in E(L)[2]$, the $2$-division polynomial of $E$ would be a cubic irreducible polynomial having a root over an extension of order a power of $2$, which cannot happen. \end{proof}
+We deduce the corollary by noting that $E(K)_{\text{tors}}$ is finite by \cite{Ribet}. \end{proof}